AdobeDocs/experience-manager-core-components.en/help/using/uifrontend.md

 However, any resulting project needs to use the output of both of these development efforts i.e. both back-end and front-end.

-Running `npm run dev` starts the front-end build process that gathers the JavaScript and CSS files stored in the ui.frontend module and produces a two, minified client libraries or clientlibs called `clientlib-site` and `clientlib-dependencies`. clientlibs are deployable to AEM and allow you to store your client-side code in the repository.
+Running `npm run dev` starts the front-end build process that gathers the JavaScript and CSS files stored in the ui.frontend module and produces a two, minified client libraries or clientlibs called `clientlib-site` and `clientlib-dependencies` and deposits them in the ui.apps module. clientlibs are deployable to AEM and allow you to store your client-side code in the repository.

 When the entire AEM project archetype is run using `mvn clean install -pautoinstallPackage` all project artifacts including the clientlibs are then pushed to the AEM instance.

 >[!TIP]
->Learn more about clientlibs in the [AEM development documentation](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/clientlibs.html).
+>Learn more about clientlibs in the [AEM development documentation](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/clientlibs.html) and [how the ui.frontend module uses them below](#clientlib-generation).

-The ui.frontend module build process leverages the [aem-clientlib-generator](https://www.npmjs.com/package/aem-clientlib-generator) plugin to move the compiled CSS, JS and any resources into the ui.apps module.
-The aem-clientlib-generator configuration is defined in `clientlib.config.js`.

 ## Possible Front-End Development Workflows {#possible-workflows}